oppia/oppia-web-developer-docs/Running-Tests.md

 ```
    core/tests/protractor_utils/
 ```
 together with various `protractor.js` files throughout the `extensions` directory.
 You can replace `it` with `fit` or `describe` with `fdescribe` to run a single test or test suite.
-For more information about modifying and writing such tests, see [[Writing Integration Tests|Writing-Integration-Tests]].
+For more information about modifying and writing such tests, see [[Writing End-to-End Tests|Writing-End-to-End-Tests]].

 Please report any unexpected or inexplicable failures of the tests, together with the error log produced, as there have been some stability issues that we are trying to iron out.